top of page

 - Boaters are requested to check the information page from the Environment Agency for details of river conditions, planned closures and service failures.

-- Many sections of River Thames are showing red or yellow boards Updated daily.
+- All sections of non=tidal River Thames are showing red or yellow boards Updated daily.

 -EA has announced restrictions associated with Winter 2025-6 investment